dsl_dataset_rollback_sync may try to free already free blocks

 panic: freeing free block; rs=0xfffff800288dba40 cpuid = 1 KDB: stack backtrace: db_trace_self_wrapper+0x27 kdb_backtrace+0x39 vpanic+0x11f range_tree_verify+0x5a metaslab_check_free+0xc5 zio_free+0x26 zio_free_zil+0x71 zil_free_log_block+0x25 zil_parse+0x159 zil_destroy_sync+0x55 dsl_destroy_head_sync_impl+0x50b dsl_dataset_rollback_sync+0x155 dsl_sync_task_sync+0x11b dsl_pool_sync+0x45f spa_sync+0x56e txg_sync_thread+0x303 fork_exit+0xad

-Updated by Andriy Gapon almost 3 years ago
+Updated by Andriy Gapon about 4 years ago

 It seems that this problem occurs only in a very low probability scenario where two (or more) rollback sync-tasks for the same dataset are executed in the same txg sync pass.